UTSAVS26/cognicore-ai/docs/source/user_guide/03_memory.rst

 The `Message` Structure
 -----------------------

-All messages stored in memory follow a consistent structure, defined by the ``cognicore.memory.Message`` typed dictionary.
+All messages stored in memory follow a consistent structure, defined by the ``cognicoreai.memory.Message`` typed dictionary.
 A message has two keys:

 *   ``role``: Who is speaking.
 This can be ``"system"``, ``"user"``, ``"assistant"``, or ``"tool"``.
 *   ``content``: The text of the message.